dloubser1/Milestone-3/index.md

 * As a student, I want to type out my notes so that my notes are orderly and easy to read

     - Justification: The basis of our solution is actually having an editor for students to interact with in order to record their notes.
 This can be done in a variety of ways, like through typing out or handwriting notes.
-In addition to this, there should be standard modern document editors
+In addition to this, there should be standard modern document editors like a button that inserts images or shapes, as well as options for changing font colors and options like bold and underline.

 * As a student, I want to save my notes so that I can review the material later